Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Pollutants (such as tobacco smoke and exhaust fumes)

-On the other hand, exposure to various bacteria and viruses during childhood may strengthen the immune system, help the immune system learn how to respond to allergens in a way that is not harmful, and thus help prevent allergies from developing.
+On the other hand, exposure to various antigens, such as bacteria and viruses and foods (including peanuts), during childhood may strengthen the immune system.
+Such exposure may help the immune system learn how to respond to allergens in a way that is not harmful and thus help prevent allergies from developing.
 An environment that limits a child's exposure to bacteria and viruses—commonly thought of as a good thing—may make allergies more likely to develop.
 Exposure to microorganisms is limited in families with fewer children and cleaner indoor environments and by the early use of antibiotics.

 Microorganisms live in the digestive tract, in the respiratory tract, and on the skin, but which microorganisms are present varies from person to person.
 Which ones are present appears to affect whether and which allergies develop.